ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     target_directory=target-aws-5

 ### Editing your Bindle configuration file
 You will need to edit this file before you run Bindle.
-The `workflows` configuration value contains a list of actual workflow bundle names. `workflow_name` is a list of the simple names of the workflows.
-The example above illustrates installing *all* of the workflows, but you do not have to do this if you only intend to run one workflow.
-For example, to only run the BWA workflow, you can edit your configuration to look like this:

-    workflow_name=BWA
-    workflows=Workflow_Bundle_BWA_2.6.3_SeqWare_1.1.0-alpha.5
+The most important parts you will edit are related to Keys, Volumes, and Workflows.

 #### Keys
 The most important edits are setting the correct values for `aws_key`, `aws_secret_key`, `aws_ssh_key_name`, and `aws_ssh_pem_file` (which should reference the SSH pem file you copied into this container from your host).